tomoyamachi/gocarts/README.md

       --debug               debug mode (default: false)
       --debug-sql           SQL debug mode
   -h, --help                help for go-cas
-      --log-dir string      /path/to/log
-      --log-json            output log as JSON

 Use "gocarts [command] --help" for more information about a command.
 ```